| On opening day, Saturday, Oct. 27, 1928,

 motifs of architectural design are done in rich colors of

+gold.
 The ceiling is of exquisite workmanship

 and detail.
 The design is an intricate and lacy pattern.
 Large